petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-faqs.md

    <b>${cur_FAQ.QuestionText.getData()}</b>
    ```

-1. Press Enter twice to add two new lines and, add an HTML tag for a new line (`<br>`) after each of the question and answer blocks of FreeMarker tags.
+1. Press Enter twice to add two new lines and add an HTML tag for a new line (`<br>`) after each of the question and answer blocks of FreeMarker tags.
 Wrap up by pressing Enter once again.

    ![The completed template iterates over each question and answer with new lines between each.](./adding-a-template-to-display-faqs/images/03.png)